webapp-org/tf-gcp-infra/README.md

 4. Create subnets in your VPC.
 5. You must create a 2 subnets in the VPC, first one should be named webapp and second one should be named db.
 6. The subnet has a /24 CIDR address range.
-7. Add a route to 0.0.0.0/0 for the webapp subnet.
-Do not add this for the db subnet.
+7. Add a route to 0.0.0.0/0 with next hop to Internet Gateway and attach it to your `VPC.

 # Apis that need to be enabled